 - Risk of aspiration

 The treatment of speech and voice disorders is based on the severity of the disease and what muscle it affects.
 A speech language pathologist provides therapy to strengthen the muscles that are responsible for speech and also provides compensatory strategies.
-However, these exercises cannot be implemented during a myasthenic crisis.
-It has to be performed when the person is stable.
-The exercises are usually implemented when they are undergoing drug therapy.

 One should only perform these exercises after being advised by their MG treatment provider.